-Say your normal terms are net 30, you can set the stretch algorithm to stretch select, random vendors a given number of days beyond the thirty, say for the sake of this discussion 5 days.
-Now the how many refers to what percentage of your vendors do you want to apply this random payment stretch to.
+A more aggressive tool, and definitely one that requires buy in from the finance side of house, is a method I will refer to as “random stretch” (you AR folks may want to skip this section).
+This tool can be a fairly simple automated piece of software using a payment algorithm, that you control, which determines how long? and how many?.
+Let me explain.
+How long refers to how long will you stretch payments of randomly selected vendors beyond normal terms.
+Say your normal terms are net 45, you can set the stretch algorithm to stretch select, random vendors a given number of days beyond the forty-five, say for the sake of this discussion 10 days.
+Now the “how many” refers to what percentage of your vendors do you want to apply this random payment stretch.
 For illustration purposes let’s say you set that number to 5%.
-By randomly stretching 5% of your vendor’s payments by 5 days you will have an impact on your DPO.
-Based on how much you are looking to “move the needle” of your DPO and the makeup and size of your vendor population, you can adjust the days and the percentages accordingly.
+By randomly stretching 5% of your vendor’s payments by 10 days you will have a significant impact on your DPO.
+Based on how much you are looking to “move the needle” of your DPO, and the makeup and size of your vendor population, you can adjust the days and the percentages accordingly.
 The random nature of this process is designed to make it statistically unlikely that any particular vendor would be stretched in consecutive months or even within any relatively close proximity to avoid creating ill will or other issues with your vendors.
-To be sure, this is not for everyone, but for those who choose an aggressive path to increasing their DPO without onerous changes to all suppliers’ terms, this can be a very effective technique.
+You can also select key vendors who you want excluded from the program so that they would never be included.
+To be sure, this is not for everyone, but for those who choose an aggressive path to increasing their DPO (and cash position) without onerous changes to all suppliers’ terms, this can be a very effective technique.

-A few other tools and techniques that will impact cash that are worth mentioning are P Card and many of the other card programs that are out there that allow you to defer payments longer than normal; rebate programs from banks and card providers that give you cash back; and of course streamlining and automating your operation as much as possible to keep payroll and operating costs as low as possible while still delivering world-class service.
+A few other tools and techniques that will impact cash that are worth mentioning are P Card and many of the other card programs that are out there that allow you to defer payments longer than normal; rebate programs from banks and card providers that give you cash back; and of course streamlining and automating your AP operation as much as possible to keep payroll and operating costs as low as possible while still delivering world-class service.